Sunbird-cQube/cQube_Edu/README.md

 - Port 4201 should be proxied to the '/'
 - Port 3001 should be proxied to the '/api'

-### Nginx - cQube server firewall configuration

-- Port 4201 should be open from nginx to the cQube server
-- Port 3001 should be open from nginx to the cQube server

 ### Openvpn - cQube server firewall configuration